-Thanks to the 2008 Beijing Paralympic Games, some attractions have been renovated to be accessible to some degree for wheelchair users.
-In addition, accessibility has been receiving more attention in the renovation and construction of tourist sites, infrastructure, transportation, hotels, etc. since 2008.
-Even so, China is still far from wheelchair friendly, even in big cities like Beijing and Shanghai.
-If you are planning to travel to China, especially on your own, be prepared to face some limitations, but with some patience you should be able to do most things.
+Thanks to the 2008 Beijing Paralympic Games, some attractions and facilities in Beijing have been renovated to be accessible to some degree for wheelchair users.
+More importantly, since 2008, accessibility has been receiving more attention in the renovation and construction of tourist sites, infrastructure, transportation, hotels, etc. in big Chinese cities.
+Even so, unfortunately, China is still far from wheelchair friendly, even in big cities like Beijing and Shanghai.

-The Great Wall is a must see for any visitor to China.
+The Great Wall is definitely a must-see for any visitor to China.
 However, the Great Wall was deliberately built on steep, mountainous terrain to resist enemy attacks in ancient times.
 Today, as a result, visitors need to climb a lot of steps to access and explore the Great Wall, which presents a huge challenge for those with mobility issues.
 That said, there are a few sections of the Great Wall near Beijing where wheelchair users can get an intimate experience of this architectural wonder.

-Other major attractions in big cities, like Tiananmen Square, the Forbidden City, the Temple of Heaven, and the Summer Palace in Beijing, as well as the Terracotta Army in Xi'an, are usually wheelchair accessible to some degree.
-You may not be able to tour every part of these sites, but you will have access to the most important parts of the attractions by wheelchair.
+Other major attractions in big cities, such as Tiananmen Square and the Forbidden City in Beijing and the Terracotta Army in Xi'an, are usually wheelchair accessible to some degree.
+That means wheelchair users may not be able to tour every part of these sites, but they will have access to the most important sections of these attractions.

-You can find wheelchair accessible public restrooms at major attractions in big cities, like the Badaling, Juyongguan, or Mutianyu sections of the Great Wall; the Forbidden City, the Temple of Heaven, and the Summer Palace in Beijing; and the Terracotta Army in Xi'an.
-There are also some wheelchair friendly public toilets along the streets in big cities, but not all of them are.
+Restrooms in airports throughout China are usually wheelchair accessible.
+At major attractions in big cities, such as the Forbidden City in Beijing and the Terracotta Army in Xi'an, public restrooms are mostly accessible.
+Some public toilets along the streets in big cities are also wheelchair friendly, but not all of them.
 There is usually a sign outside if a public toilet is wheelchair accessible.
-Restrooms in airports throughout China are usually wheelchair accessible as well.

 Restaurants are usually easy to access for wheelchair users, although you may sometimes need others’ help if there are steps at the entrance.
 Restrooms in restaurants, however, are usually not wheelchair accessible.